-One of the many struggles of any Windows operating system, not just Windows 10, is a certain amount of so-called bloatware and crapware, which not only uses your hard disk space, but sometimes also makes use of your computer harder and more annoying.
+One of the many struggles of any Windows operating system, not just Windows 10, is a certain amount of so-called bloatware, which not only uses your hard disk space but sometimes also makes use of your computer harder and more annoying.

-What is Crapware/Bloatware?
+What is Bloatware?

-Now you know what crapware and bloatware are, and you probably want to get rid of them.
+Now you know what bloatware is, and you probably want to get rid of it.
 Luckily, just like any other third-party program, you can easily remove them without any harm to your computer.

-Solution 2 – Remove everything at once
+2. Remove everything at once

 - Install it